code-with-amitk/Code-examples/System-Design/Concepts/README.md

 Customer upload tasks to a data center and charged on a per-resource basis.
 <a name=adv></a>
 #### Advantages of cloud computing wrt onprem
-1. _Trade upfront expense for variable expense:_ Pay on demand/usage.
+1. **Trade upfront expense for variable expense:** Pay on demand/usage.
 No upfront payment
-2. _Stop spending money to run and maintain data centers:_ Focus less on maintaining data center and more on your applications and customers.
+2. **Stop spending money to run & maintain data centers:** Focus less on maintaining data center and more on your applications and customers.
-3. _Stop guessing capacity:_ You don’t have to predict how much infrastructure capacity you will need before deploying an application.
-Just launch Amazon EC2 instances when needed, and pay only for the compute time you use.
+3. **Stop guessing capacity:** if we are building our own datacenter we need to guess how much would be the cost(Eg: for 10M users for 3 years) & purchased HW accordingly.
+    - _Overestimation:_ And then turns out we have only 1M users.
+    - _Underestimation:_ if we got 100M users, we need to scale our infra it may take 2-3 months(loss of business).
+  - At AWS we don’t need to predict users, autoscale up/down.
+Amazon EC2 instances will spun up/down within 5 min as users increases.
-4. _Benefit from massive economies of scale:_ lower pay-as-you-go prices.
+4. **Benefit from massive economies of scale:**
-5. _Increase speed and agility:_ Get resources by few clicks, instead of waiting for weeks.
+  - AWS is building Huge datacenters around the globe and buys hardware at cheaper costs.
+  - AWS is expert in setting datacenters for max productivity & least cost.
+  - While if we setup our own datacenter we might buy H/W at higher prices & setup might not be correct costing high.
+5. **Increase speed and agility:** Suppose a new multithreaded code developer wrote and he wants to test it High-end intel Xeon processor need to be purchased might take 2-3 months(if code is not good) whole cost is wasted.
+  - With AWS, Get high end EC2 instance in few clicks check your code and delete instance.
-6. _Go global in minutes:_ You can be near to your customer whereever he's in world.
+6. **Go global in minutes:** You can be near to your customer whereever he's in world.

 <a name=tc></a>
 #### Types of cloud computing